 Anyhow, if you expect a lot of color diversity, have in mind that not all the packages have 24 different marbles.

 Also, some of the balls may be slightly bigger than the rest.

-Lighter than an original golf ball, the ones I’m listing here are still solid and made from thick rubber.
+Lighter than an original golf ball, the ones I’m listing here are still solid.

 You can be sure that your aquatic turtle won’t get hurt while going after them.

 They all come in one size, and if you want to introduce some entertainment to your pet turtles, you can choose from a couple of colors, apart from the classic white.

 The golf balls are an ideal toy for musk and box turtles too.

 Although these practice golf balls have small holes, I would not recommend stuffing them with trutle food treats.
 The holes are too small and if your turtle is not able to get the food out it may spoil the tank’s water.